Most recent edit: February 2018 to fix some typographical and other minor errors.

-- Feminism and Gender Equity.
+- Feminism.
 We have inherited a social system based on male domination of politics and economics.
 We call for the replacement of the cultural ethics of domination and control with more cooperative ways of interacting that respect differences of opinion and gender.
 Human values such as equity between the sexes, interpersonal responsibility, and honesty must be developed with moral conscience.
 We should remember that the process that determines our decisions and actions is just as important as achieving the outcome we want.

 - Respect for Diversity.
 We believe it is important to value cultural, ethnic, racial, sexual, religious, and spiritual diversity, and to promote the development of respectful relationships across all cultures.
 We believe that the many diverse elements of society should be reflected in our organizations and decision-making bodies, and we support the leadership of people who have been traditionally closed out of leadership roles.
 We acknowledge and encourage respect for other life forms than our own and the preservation of biodiversity.